 However, as described in the previous page of THE EXPANSION OF THE UNIVERSE and in item 15 at page 1 of THE EXPANSION OF THE UNIVERSE, there might be antimatter in our universe coming to us along the timeline from another BB in our far future.
 The amounts of matter we observe around us and antimatter (that we don't see, see item 12 at page 1 of THE EXPANSION OF THE UNIVERSE) then don't have to match.
 In this website there is a preference for the existence of these foreign antimatter and the foreign antimatter is regarded as the cause of the acceleration of the expansion of the universe.
 See also paragraph The beginning of the Universe - a previous attempt at the previous page of the storyline THE EXPANSION OF THE UNIVERSE.

-Paragraph The proton at page 4 of QCD chooses the strong force between quarks and gluons within 0.9 fm to be proportional to distance and zero at zero distance.
-So at the very first instant of the BB the strong nuclear force yielded no contribution *).
+Paragraph The proton at page 4 of QCD chooses the strong force between quarks and gluons to be at maximum at 0.9 fm mutual distance and for shorter distances to be proportional to distance and zero at zero distance.
+So at the very first instant of the BB, when all identical quarks coincide, the strong nuclear force yielded no contribution.
 Only the electromagnetic force can have worked at the very first instant.
-The reaction time of the electromagnetic force is at least 10^-20 sec.
-Only when the particles of the universe are at mutual distance of at least 0.9 fm the strong nuclear force comes into play to serve as an additional force.
+(6.3)

 CMB

-Which is the same conclusion as the accepted one.
+Which is the same conclusion as the accepted one in (7.2).

 Just another possibility for CMB-like radiation.